 History of Baroque-Style Design

 The Baroque movement started in Italy around 1600.
 It then spread to France, throughout Europe, and around the globe.
-According to the Victoria & Albert Museum in London, Baroque was “the first visual style to have a significant worldwide impact.”
+Baroque was the first visual style to have a significant worldwide impact.

 Baroque-style interior design is part of the larger Baroque visual arts movement that spanned architecture, art, furniture design, objects, and more, with interior design, architecture, and art working together to create a cohesive visual statement.

 Baroque style was an aesthetic exercise and a sensory demonstration of power—such as the highly decorative churches and cathedrals that the Catholic Church in Italy constructed to increase its dominance.
 In France, Louis XIV used a variation of Baroque style mixed with French Classicism as a kind of power branding for the monarchy.
-His interior designer Charles Le Brun took cues from the Sun King’s taste for all things gilded and desire to showcase his enormous power, resulting in the Château de Versailles, a monument to Baroque style that was the most copied building of the 17th century and still shines today.
+His interior designer Charles Le Brun took cues from the Sun King’s taste for all things gilded and desire to showcase his enormous power, resulting in the Château de Versailles, a monument to Baroque style that still shines today.

 While Baroque style first emerged in Italy, it culminated in Rococo, (otherwise known as Late Baroque, or rocaille style) that developed in 18th-century Paris.
 Rococo’s ornate, over-the-top style was as a rebuke to the strict confines of French Baroque architecture and King Louis XIV’s strict ideas about what constituted art.